abchiii/Twitter_vs_Meta_A-Strategic_Valuation_Case_Study/README.md

 * [Form 8-K (Current Report - April 2022)](./documents/Twitter-8K-Apr2022.pdf)
 * [Q1 2022 Form 10-Q (Quarterly Report)](./documents/Twitter-10Q-May2022.pdf)
 ---
-*This project was completed as part of the Bachelor of Commerce curriculum.*
+*This project was completed as part of the University of Melbourne, Bachelor of Commerce curriculum.*